ZoeyVid/nginx-proxy-manager/README.md

 - Automatic cleaning of old invalid certbot certs (set CLEAN to true)
 - Password reset (only sqlite) using `docker exec -it npmplus password-reset.js USER_EMAIL PASSWORD`
 - Supports TLS for MariaDB/MySQL; set `DB_MYSQL_TLS` env to true.
 Self-signed certificates can be uploaded to `/opt/npm/etc/npm/ca.crt` and `DB_MYSQL_CA` set to `/data/etc/npm/ca.crt` (not tested, unsupported)
-- multi lang support, if you want to add an language, see this commit as an example: https://github.com/ZoeyVid/NPMplus/commit/a026b42329f66b89fe1fbe5e6034df5d3fc2e11f (implemenation based on [@lateautumn233](https://github.com/lateautumn233) fork)
+- multi lang support, if you want to add an language, see this commit as an example: https://github.com/ZoeyVid/NPMplus/commit/a026b42329f66b89fe1fbe5e6034df5d3fc2e11f (implementation based on [@lateautumn233](https://github.com/lateautumn233) fork)
 - See the compose file for all available options
 - many env options optimized for network_mode host (ports/ip bindings)
 - allow port range in streams
-- fixed smalles issues/bugs
+- fixed smaller issues/bugs
-- other small changes/improvments
+- other small changes/improvements

 ## migration
 - **NOTE: migrating back to the original is not possible**, so make first a **backup** before migration, so you can use the backup to switch back